Community Hall of Fame Honor Roll

 Stephen Bowman - 2019

 Steve was a long-time resident of the Town of Wheatland.
 He was an active volunteer fireman in the Scottsville Fire Department for many years, including serving in the capacity of Fire Chief.
 His skill and expertise demonstrated in these capacities helped him to move into a subsequent key role at the county level in the critical area of innovating improvements in Public Safety Communications, supporting the Town of Wheatland and across the entirety of Monroe County.
-As many of you know, Steve also served as Mayor of the Village of Scottsville.
+Steve also served as Mayor of the Village of Scottsville.
 Steve was the Chairman of a community wide Comprehensive Plan Committee that developed a municipal plan required under New York State Law that continues today to serve as the basis for stewardship, regulation and legal defense of land uses, and for developing public policies that guide land use and community services toward mutually agreed upon future goals.
 Steve’s dedication, steadfast leadership and significant personal contribution was instrumental in the completion of this high quality and impactful municipal document that has stood the test of time.

 John Glavin - 2019